thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 );
 ```

-When the database is rolled back, this SQL command is executed in a database.
+And when the database is migrated backward, the following SQL command is executed in a database.

 ```sql
 DROP TABLE artists;